-Long term results- Subsequent alterations in breast shape may occur as the result of aging, weight loss or gain, pregnancy, or other circumstances not related to augmentation mammaplasty.
+Long term results- Subsequent alterations in breast shape may occur as the result of normal aging, weight loss or gain, pregnancy, or other circumstances not related to augmentation mammaplasty.
 Breast sagginess may normally occur.

 Unsatisfactory result- You may be disappointed with the results of surgery.
-Asymmetry in implant placement, displacement, nipple location, unanticipated breast shape and size may occur after surgery.
-Breast size may be incorrect.
+Asymmetry in implant placement, displacement, nipple location, unanticipated abnormal shape may occur after surgery.
+Breast size may be incorrect or asymmetrical.
 Unsatisfactory surgical scar location may occur.
 It may be necessary to perform additional surgery to improve your results or remove implants.

-Removal / replacement of breast implants- Future revision, removal, or replacement of breast implants and the surrounding scar tissue envelope involves surgical procedures with risks and potential complications.
+Removal / replacement of breast implants- Future revision, removal, or replacement of breast implants and the surrounding scar capsule involves surgeries with risks and potential complications.
 There may be an unacceptable appearance of the breasts following removal of the implant.